 The timeframes for the preliminary evaluations will be provided to the teams on the first day of the Competition.
 The teams that advance to the final round will be provided with their timeframe after the preliminary round.

 3.8.04 Presentations

-The preliminary and final presentations will take place in a closed room at the host school.
+The preliminary presentations will take place at the kiosk of each team.
+Final presentations will take place in a closed room at the host school.

 3.8.05 Language